 UK subsidy laws

 Collaboration and partnership is key to sector resilience and success and that is clear from the Construction Playbook.
-At Liverpool City Council, we have found that best behaviours attract best delivery partners and best outcomes based cost effective whole life solutions (and which going forward should include MMC and sustainability options insofar as possible).
-To achieve that level of commitment consistently requires a significant sector wide cultural shift, but from where I stand, that is the future of construction and with true collaboration it is achievable.
+At Liverpool City Council, we have found that best behaviours attract the best delivery partners and best outcomes-based cost-effective whole life solutions (and which going forward should include MMC and sustainability options insofar as possible).
+To achieve that level of commitment consistently requires a significant sector-wide cultural shift, but from where I stand, that is the future of construction and with true collaboration it is achievable.

 Peter McDermott, Professor of Construction Management and Procurement in the School of The Built Environment at Salford University